 Among concrete garden products you can find also decorative elements for spatial arrangements.
 They usually adapt the form of geometric shapes (cubes and balls) and are available in various sizes, shapes, textures and combinations with other materials (ex. wood), so that they gain versatility and can be successfully used as seats, tables or even ecological fireplaces.

-The unique climate of every modern garden can be also achieved by concrete wall and floor panels.
+The unique climate of every modern garden can be also achieved by concrete slabs.
 Skilfully composed in green space, they may even become a decorative element.

 The market offers a rich selection of such products, however in modernist gardens the most successful are simple, cubic shapes and monochromatic colors.
 If you care for the impression of naturalness, you should choose products made of real architectural concrete, not imitations.

-What is more, the manufacturers offer more and more perfect solutions: the slabs are larger, maintaining low thickness (ex.
-2 cm), they become quite light.
+What is more, the manufacturers offer more and more perfect solutions: the slabs are larger, maintaining low thickness they become quite light.
 Designing the surface for such spaces, you should remember about the basic rule of minimalism – less means more.

 Finally one should say, that contrary to what one may expect, concrete is not an unfriendly and cold material.
 Outside it behaves just like any other material: cold in the winter and warm in the summer thanks to sunlight.
 Taking this into consideration and the fact that this material is well matched to nature, very durable and beautiful in its simplicity, you could say it is one of the best raw materials available in the garden.